Shasta–Trinity National Forest

 The Shasta–Trinity National Forest is a federally designated forest in northern California, United States.
 It is the largest National Forest in California and is managed by the U.S. Forest Service.
 The 2,210,485 acre (894,552 Ha) forest encompasses five wilderness areas, hundreds of mountain lakes and 6278 mi of streams and rivers.
 Major features include Shasta Lake, the largest man-made lake in California and Mount Shasta, elevation 14179 ft.

 The Shasta–Trinity National Forest offers a wide range of recreational activities.
 Some of these include hiking, backpacking, mountain climbing, horseback riding, camping, boating, fishing, hunting, sightseeing, downhill skiing and riding, snowboarding, cross-country skiing, and snowmobiling.

 In descending order of land area, the forests are located in parts of Trinity, Shasta, Siskiyou, Tehama, Modoc and Humboldt counties.

 History

 In 1905, the first timber sale under the new US Forest Service agency occurred on what was then called the Shasta Reserve.
 The Shasta National Forest (est.1905) and the Trinity National Forest (est.1905) were administratively combined in 1954.
 The new entity was officially renamed the Shasta–Trinity National Forest.

 The Trinity National Forest is located in subranges of the Northern Inner California Coast Ranges and of the southeastern Klamath Mountains System, primarily in Trinity County, but also extending into parts of Tehama, Shasta, and Humboldt Counties.
 It has an area of 1043677 acres.

 The Shasta National Forest is located between the upper Sacramento Valley and the Shasta Valley to the north.
 It covers parts of Siskiyou, Shasta, Trinity, and Modoc Counties and has an area of 1166155 acres.

-The park (what park???) was owned by the National Park Service from 1945 to 1948.
+The site was managed by the National Park Service from 1945 to 1948.